saurabh260120/edgeai-gst-apps-face-mask-detection/README.md

 2. **Device Camera:**
 3. **Import Images from Local PC:** Existing datasets can be imported directly in JPG, PNG format.
 Click onImport Images from Local PC.
 Select a folder from the local PC.
 On the right panel select the images and click Confirm.
 4. **Import Annotated Archive dataset:** Annotated archive data can also be imported.

-\:warning: *Note That the data annotated outside the edgeAI Studio can not be imported.
+:o: *Note that the data annotated outside the edgeAI Studio can not be imported.
 Only the data which are annotated and Downloaded from edge AI studio, that can be uploaded.*

 ### 2. Data Annotations
 Once dataset is imported, data annotation can be done.